Crowdhandler/crowdhandler-dotnet-integration/Crowdhandler.NETsdk/README.md

 **Parameters:**

-- url: The URL to test.
+- **string** url: The URL to test.
-- CookieJSON: A JSON formatted string containing validation information.
+- **CookieJSON**: A JSON formatted string containing validation information.
 If not provided, validation is attempted against parameters provided in the URL query string.
-- room: A set of Crowdhandler room configurations.
+- **RoomConfig** room: A set of Crowdhandler room configurations.
 If not provided, these are fetched using your API key via HTTP.

 **Returns**:
 A ValidateResult object containing the result of the validation and additional data.